marina601/discover-malta/TESTING.md

         - Trips.html
         - Trip Details page

-    - Once *Update* button has been pressed the user will be redirected to `update_trip.html` page
+    - Once *Update* button has been pressed the user will be redirected to the `update_trip.html` page.
-    - Alert will tell the user which trip they are updating
+    - Alert will tell the user which trip they are updating.
-    - Once the trip has been ameded and form requirements are satified, the updated information will be saved to the database
+    - Once the trip has been amended and form requirements are satisfied, the updated information will be saved to the database.
-    - The user will be redirected to the *trip details* page
+    - The user will be redirected to the *trip details* page.
-    - Alert will be displayed letting the user know the information has been saved
+    - Alert will be displayed letting the user know the information has been saved.

-    - Once *Delete* button has been pressed, an alert in the form of modal will appear asking the user to confirm their decision.
+    - Once *Delete* button has been pressed, an alert in the form of a modal will appear asking the user to confirm their decision.
     - If this is an intentional action, the trip will be deleted from the database.

 8. As a business owner, I want to provide the user with search and filter functionality for products to enable easy access to the database.

      - Users may search the site using a search bar
      - Users may filter the trips by category
-     - Users my sort the trips by a condition
+     - Users may sort the trips by a condition

 ## Manual Testing